amtoine/advent-of-code/README.md

 | 2015    | https://adventofcode.com/2015 |

 ## Get the input
-the input for the challenges are different for each user and thus requires a session cookie.
+the input for the challenges is different for each user and thus requires a session cookie.

 ### get the cookie
 please follow the steps in [wimglenn/advent-of-code-wim#1](https://github.com/wimglenn/advent-of-code-wim/issues/1) to get your personal session cookie :thumbsup:

 ### store the cookie
-according to [this sub reddit](https://www.reddit.com/r/adventofcode/comments/z9dhtd/please_include_your_contact_info_in_the_useragent/), one should also include their email in the metadata of the GET requests :ok_hand
+according to [this sub reddit](https://www.reddit.com/r/adventofcode/comments/z9dhtd/please_include_your_contact_info_in_the_useragent/), one should also include their email in the metadata of the GET requests :ok_hand:

 please store your information in a TOML file with the following format:
 ```toml